-Subject to certain limitations and clearances, we are able to accept non-U.S. investors.
-To complete your investment as an non-US resident complete the steps below:
+Subject to certain limitations and clearances (see Offering Circular), we are able to accept investors outside of the USA.
+To complete your investment as an non-USA resident follow the steps below:

-On-boarding of non-U.S. investors, registration and setup of the investor center, and delivery of physical correspondence may be delayed relative to domestic investors.
-Once funds are received the timeline is as below:
+On-boarding of non-USA investors, registration, setup of the investor center, and delivery of physical correspondence (mail) may be delayed relative to domestic investors.
+The following is a general timeline:

 (a) Lower treaty rate applies and the non-U.S. stockholder files an IRS Form W-8BEN or Form W-8BEN-E (with appropriate attachments) evidencing eligibility for that reduced rate with us